-The ELRO M12 production meter with 91W of home build solar power.
+The ELRO M12 production meter with 91W of the home build solar power.

-Factory figures gave me that each cell gives 0.5V x 6A = 3Wp, but this in the perfect circumstances.
-For a whole panel this would mean 28 cells x 3Wp = 84Wp.
+Factory figures gave me that each cell gives 0.5V x 6A = 3Wp, but this in perfect circumstances.
+For a whole panel, this would mean 28 cells x 3Wp = 84Wp.

-But from previous gained knowledge I know that this is always given as an to optimistic figure and that around 20% less production will be achieved in real live.
+But from previously gained knowledge I know that this is always given as a to optimistic figure and that around 20% less production will be achieved in real life.

 My panels are certainly not facing the optimum way, but this is for now also not the meaning (as silly as it sounds).

-The panels are placed at a 10 degree angle (instead 35) and not exactly facing South.
+The panels are placed at a 10-degree angle (instead 35) and not exactly facing the South.

-But where they are placed is a temporary installation with the reason that I want to see how they’re behaving in real weather with cold temperatures, lots of rain and a blasting sun.
+But where they are placed in a temporary installation with the reason that I want to see how they’re behaving in real weather with cold temperatures, lots of rain and a blasting sun.

-Taking all of this in account the panels are producing 15V x 3A = 45Wp each.
+Taking all of this into account the panels are producing 15V x 3A = 45Wp each.

-Concluding that the voltage of the cells are used to the maximum.
+Concluding that the voltage of the cells is used to the maximum.

 The amperage can go higher, this can be done by changing the angle of the panels more into the sun, but is currently not possible due to their placing location.

-If I see that voltage wise the maximum output has been reached, I can say that the panels are working fine and do the give so far an average of 500Wh per week.
+If I see that voltage wise the maximum output has been reached, I can say that the panels are working fine and do they give so far an average of 500Wh per week.

 Weekly production record from week 17 till 34.

-Plus my aim was to overcome the standby appliances in the house so you can say that I succeeded.
+Plus I aimed to overcome the standby appliances in the house so you can say that I succeeded.